Skip to main content

 jump

 That means we don't have to write the same thing twice.
-(Writing things twice can be bad because the two version sometimes go out-of-sync with each other.
+(Writing things twice can be bad because the two versions can sometimes get out-of-sync with each other.
 This makes sure they're always the same.)
 After all, not-writing-things-a-bunch-of-times is the whole reason we're writing a program!

 Trying out a transduction

 <YourSheetName>.Verb should still be selected in the dropdown menu, but if not, select it again.
-Now if you sample you'll see there are two fields in the results.
-Make sure you're generating all six forms, and that the correct gloss is matching up with the correct text!
+Now if you sample by clicking Sample here, you'll see there are two fields in the results.
+Check that you're generating all six forms, and that the correct gloss is matching up with the correct text!

 Now let's look at another part of that interface that we haven't used yet.
-Below <YourSheetName>.Verb but before the buttons, you can see text input areas labeled with Verb's possible field names.
+Below <YourSheetName>.Verb but before the buttons, you can see coloured text input areas labeled with the field names of Verb: gloss and text.
 Anything you type into these restricts the generation/sampling -- or put another way, it lets you make a database query.

-So type called into the text field.
-Now it you sample or generate, the only possible result is {text:called, gloss:call-PAST}.
+So type called into the coloured input area labelled text.
+Now if you sample or generate, the only possible result is {text:called, gloss:call-PAST}.
 We've done a transduction!